 Imagine there’s no countries

-In 1971 John Lennon recorded “Imagine,” a pacifist hymn from which Geert Goiris has drawn the title for his first solo show at Crédac.
-This title accompanies the image of the exhibition invitation, which the artist created in Ivry-sur-Seine in one of the towers of the Jeanne Hachette Center built by the architect Jean Renaudie between 1970 and 1975 and home to the Contemporary Art Center since 1987.
+In 1971 John Lennon recorded “Imagine”, a pacifist hymn from which Geert Goiris has drawn the title for his first solo show at Crédac.
+This title accompanies the image of the exhibition invitation, which the artist created in Ivry-sur-Seine in one of the towers of the Jeanne Hachette Center built by the architect Jean Renaudie between 1970 and 1975 and and which housed the Contemporary Art Center from 1987 to 2011.

 Goiris (born in 1971), a photographer, works exclusively with the traditional camera, taking on all of the necessary rigor the medium demands.
 He manages to capture the strange spatio-temporal weight where time is crystallized.
 As Goiris explains it, “The camera is an instrument that enables one to produce abstractions, scenes that the eye cannot see.
 Time is a crucial factor in that.
 I frequently use very long exposures (lasting several hours sometimes) that make a different, non-anthropomorphic framework possible.”